 My Observations

-I in reality like the look of these tampers – again I rather like the flared shape of the top of the base, the bit where you’ll rest your thumb and forefinger.
+I really like the look of these tampers – again I quite like the flared shape of the top of the base, the bit where you’ll rest your thumb and forefinger.

-These are height adjustable which just indicates that you can remove the silver ring to make the handle slightly shorter.
-It weighs 354g, and it seems like quite a lot of tamper for the money.
+These are height adjustable which literally indicates that you can remove the silver ring to make the deal with slightly shorter.
+It weighs 354g, and it seems like rather most tamper for the money.

 Sage Duo Temp Pro